ethereum/ethereum-org-website/src/content/developers/tutorials/eip-1271-smart-contract-signatures/index.md

 ---
 title: "EIP-1271: Signing and Verifying Smart Contract Signatures"
 description: An overview of smart contract signature generation and verification with EIP-1271.
-We also walk through Gnosis Safe's EIP-1271 implementation to provide a concrete example for smart contract developers to build on.
+We also walk through the EIP-1271 implementation used in Safe (previously Gnosis Safe) to provide a concrete example for smart contract developers to build on.
-author: nathanhleung
+author: Nathan H. Leung
 lang: en
 tags: ["eip-1271", "smart contracts", "verifying", "signing"]
 skill: intermediate